-Rule Change: Open
+Rule Change: Completed

-On 4 September 2020, the AEMC received a rule change request from the Hon Lily D’Ambrosio MP – Minister for Energy, Environment and Climate Change, Minister for Solar Homes, which seeks to make procedural changes to the operation of the prudent discounts framework in Victoria, which is an adoptive jurisdiction.
+On 4 September 2020, the AEMC received a rule change request from the Hon Lily D’Ambrosio MP – Minister for Energy, Environment and Climate Change, Minister for Solar Homes, which sought to make procedural changes to the operation of the prudent discounts framework in Victoria, which is an adoptive jurisdiction.

 Rule change request

-The intent of the proposed changes is to clarify the procedural roles and responsibilities of both AEMO as the Victorian transmission network service provider (TNSP) and declared transmission service operators (DTSOs), which own the assets forming the transmission network in Victoria.
+The intent of the proposed changes was to clarify the procedural roles and responsibilities of both AEMO as the Victorian TNSP and the DTSOs, which own the assets forming the transmission network in Victoria.

 Expedited (non-controversial) rule change